WSpiller/MVMR/README.md

 We have written the `MVMR` R package to perform multivariable Mendelian randomization analyses, including heterogeneity statistics for assessing instrument strength and validity.
 The package accommodates any number of exposures greater than 1, and is currently includes a range of functions for estimating causal effects, as well as assessing conditional instrument strength and pleiotropic bias.
-For a detailed description regarding each function, please install the package and input `vignette("MVMR Tutorial")`
+For a detailed description regarding each function, please install the package and input `vignette("MVMR")`